RKTracer Code Coverage Tool: What It Is and How It Works

 RKTracer uses color-coded reports:

-• Green—Code is fully covered
+• Green— fully covered

-• Yellow—Code is partially covered
+• Yellow— partially covered

-• Red—Code is not covered
+• Red— not covered

 Even if a single line has multiple conditions or statements, RKTracer shows exactly which parts were tested and which were not.